Greater One Horned Rhino_

 Reproduction and Birth

-Birth: At birth, the larger one-horned rhinoceros calf can weigh 58-70 kg.
-The first one and a half years will be with his mother before the calf is rejected
+Birth: At birth, the calf of the larger one-horned rhinoceros weighs between 58-70 kilograms.
+The calf remains with its mother for the first one and a half years before eventually being weaned.

 indian rhinoceros one horned rhino one horned rhinoceros indian rhino greater one horned rhino sumatran rhino rhino meaning one horned rhino in india rhino species rhino population in india great indian rhinoceros scientific name of one horned rhinoceros one horned rhino nepal nepal rhino rhino family indian one horned rhinoceros horned rhino one horned rhino scientific name indian rhinoceros scientific name rhino help the international rhino fund the greater one horned rhino single horned rhinoceros one horned rhino population in india nepal rhino population rhino numbers rhino population in nepal black horned rhino rhino animal in india scientific name of indian rhinoceros rhinos nepal one horned rhino population in nepal great one horned rhinoceros number of one horned rhino in nepal one rhino rhino populations world rhino rhino foundations black rhino international great indian one horned rhino information about one horned rhinoceros the indian rhinoceros about one horned rhino black rhino species the one horned rhinoceros greater one horned rhino population one horned rhino information information about indian rhinoceros rhino species name global rhino about one horned rhinoceros one horned rhino sanctuary scientific name of one horned rhino number of one horned rhino in world one horned rhino population in world one horned rhinoceros in nepal about indian rhinoceros population of one horned rhino rhino today about indian rhino